EspressoSystems/espresso-sequencer/doc/smart-contract-upgrades.md

 ## Deployment of Upgrades via the Proxy

-- Deploy the new (modified) implementation contract If new state variables that need initialization were added then:
+- Deploy the new (modified) implementation contract.
+If new state variables that need initialization were added then:
 - Prepare an `upgradeToAndCall` transaction from the multisig admin account which is parameterized with the address of the new implementation contract and an internal call to invoke initializeV[X] with the new state variables data.
 Else:
 - Prepare an `upgradeTo` transaction from the multisig admin account parameterized with the address of the new